mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 If you don't want bug_report_mail.php to delete the mails from your POP3/IMAP server disable the setting (see plugin config page in mantis).
 POP3 only processes unread emails.
 IMAP on the other hand processes read and unread emails.
-Because of this IMAP will allways mark the emails as deleted after they have been processed but it will neglect to perform the expunge command which would delete them permanently.
+Because of this IMAP will always mark the emails as deleted after they have been processed but it will neglect to perform the expunge command which would delete them permanently.